AmirAli5/SQL/README.md

 ![SQL](https://pbs.twimg.com/media/FaEbtoZWYAIUWA6?format=jpg&name=medium)

-In this repo, all about SQL.
-SQL is used to communicate with a database.
+In this repo, all about Structured Query Language(SQL) which is used to communicate with a database.
 According to ANSI (American National Standards Institute), it is the standard language for relational database management systems.
 SQL statements are used to perform tasks such as update data on a database, or retrieve data from a database.<br>

 Topics that covered are:
 1. Create, Use and Drop Database <br>